 Many times it will just be one of these defects that will be enough for a product liability claim, but other times the product may fit into more than one category.
 If you feel that you have been injured by a product that is defective, make sure to contact your product liability lawyer to help you get started on a case right away.

-A Product Lawyer can Help Point out Who Should be Held Responsible for These Injuries
+A Lawyer for Defective Products can Help Point out Who Should be Held Responsible for Product Related Injuries

 The next question that you and your defective product attorney may have is who can be held responsible for these injuries.
 The doctrine that is often used in these cases is known as “res ipsa loquitur”.
 This doctrine is going to shift the burden of proof in these scenarios over to the defendant.
 This can actually make things easier for you and for your product liability attorney when filing one of these claims.